 Brine

-- In a mixing bowl, whisk together the brine ingredients until the salt and sugar are fully dissolved.
+- In a mixing bowl, whisk together the water, salt, sugar, garlic powder and black pepper.
+Whisk until the salt and sugar are fully dissolved.
+Just make sure it is all dissolved before moving on.

 Resting

-- This is a step most people skip but please don't!
+- This is a step that can be skipped but please don't!
 It makes all the difference when smoking salmon.

 - Take the fish out of the refrigerator and dump out the brine.